-Recently the assortment has been extended to the tree fern Dicksonia from New Zeeland and the Darjeeling banana Musa sikkimensis from Bhutan.
-The Dicksonia is winter-hardy to around minus 8 - 9°C. The Yucca rostrata can survive temperatures to minus 18 - 20°C, according to Riphagen.
-And the Musa sikkimensis is a species which should be as winter-hardy as the Musa basjoo (the Japanese banana), which can survive to minus 20°C. Seeds from this plant have attractive foliage, of which the upper leaf surface boast zebra-like stripes of dark lilac, red lilac and a yellow green - a property which offers an attractive contrast to the green leaves of the garden.
+Not long after the assortment was extended to include the tree fern Dicksonia from New Zeeland and the Darjeeling banana Musa sikkimensis from Bhutan.
+The Dicksonia is winter-hardy to around -8/- 9°C. The Yucca rostrata can survive temperatures to -18/-20°C, according to Riphagen.
+And the Musa sikkimensis is a species which should be as winter-hardy as the Musa basjoo (the Japanese banana), which can survive to -20°C. Seeds from this plant have attractive foliage, of which the upper leaf surface boast zebra-like stripes of dark lilac, red lilac and a yellow green - a property which offers an attractive contrast to the green leaves of the garden.

 Every year GardenPalms cultivates around 250.000 seeds and 250.000 young plants, among which are rarities and not-yet classified plants.

-Data about palm hardiness is mostly to be found in American literature, but there it is generally dryer.
-Riphagen estimates that the Trachycarpus wagnerianus is hardy to around minus 20°C. One of the reasons for this being the 'number one' palm for Europe.
-Minus 16°C should be no problem for Trachycarpus wagnerianus, but nevertheless he recommends protection from minus 12°C by tying the crown of leaves together.
+Data about palm hardiness is mostly to be found in American literature.
+Unfortunately, it is generally dryer in the USA.
+Riphagen estimates that the Trachycarpus wagnerianus is hardy to around -20°C. One of the reasons for this being the 'number one' palm for Europe. -16°C should be no problem for Trachycarpus wagnerianus, but nevertheless he recommends protection from -12°C by tying the crown of leaves together.
 Plastic foil should never be used as the crown of the plant needs air circulation.
 Plant deaths are usually caused by being too dry for a long period of time.
 Some palms have their mesh-like tissue removed from their trunk by hand, which costs a day's labour.
 This work is done in Brazil.
 These plants have a distinct appearance and are reminiscent of coconut palms.
 As this tissue normally provides a measure of winter protection, Riphagen says that experience to date would suggest that plants treated in this way should have their trunks protected with reed or rush matting from -9°C. He cannot confirm reports that Trachycarpus wagnerianus is as hardy as Trachycarpus fortunei.
 It would appear that they are equivalent, yet Trachycarpus wagnerianus has smaller, stronger leaves which stand up to wind better.
-Also in the assortment are Jubaea chilensis (the Honey palm) which should be hardy to minus 12 - 15°C. This plant needs at least 12°C to be able to grow.
-A cheaper bet is Butia eriospatha which will grow from 4 - 5°C and has therefore a longer growing season in Germany and The Netherlands.
+Also in the assortment are Jubaea chilensis (the Honey palm) which should be hardy to -12/-15°C. This plant needs at least 12°C to be able to grow.
+A cheaper bet is Butia eriospatha which will grow from 4 - 5°C and has therefore a longer growing season in for example Germany and The Netherlands.

 Riphagen: "GardenPalms is committed to not only providing a wide assortment, but also a rich assortment of seedlings, young plants and mature plants".
 To this end he sows 400 000 palm trees of which around 250 000 seedlings are germinated.
 50% of these are sold, the rest continue in cultivation.
 For the cultivation of young plants he recommends high culture pots with long grooves which prevent the roots 'corkscrewing'.

-Plants from many lands are imported in 40-foot containers.
+Plants from many countries are imported in 40-foot containers.
 Yearly around 20 such containers arrrive from Brazil, 10 - 20 from Asia, 10 from Tasmania and 1 to 2 from Mexico.

 The company buys its own special fertiliser.
 Since palm trees have a low phosphorus requirement, he used mixtures with a nutrient ratio of 3:1:3 (N: P: K) and some iron and magnesium.
 As the imported trees have to form new roots at the trunk he has developed a new root-growth stimulant, called 'Palmbooster'.